How to use the products in the PavePad series – 10 Rules of Thumb

 A roof top terrace must be closed at the ends, ie. surrounded by wall, wood, safety glass, or steel.
 Think about how you want to use the terrace: If you wish to enjoy the view as much as possible, glass can be a good choice for your barrier.
 If you want more privacy, a wall or a wooden fence can be ideal.
 The type of barrier you choose, can affect the size of the floor surface itself, so keep that in mind when planning your project.

 Always begin your project with a PavePad 15 mm when building roof terraces.
 15 mm is the minimum height.
 This prevents the collection of dust and dirt underneath your terrace.
 If you have trouble getting the right height for 15 mm, you might consider using a slimmer tile/composite/wooden plank to even out the height difference from the first or second row from the wall.
 For example, choosing a 40 mm tile instead of a 50 mm, for the first row.
 There can also be variations in the strength of material in general.
-See alternative solutions and get inspired in the gallery.
+See alternative solutions and get inspired in the gallery. the technique gallery.

 It is a good idea to start your build up near the terrace entrance or at the tallest point of the terrace, as this is usually where the lowest ground clearance is.
 It will ensure that you do not build the deck too high.
 This also ensures that you have whole tiles lying by the door, giving the best first impression of the terrace, when you walk out on it.
 Use the PavePad size which will be closest to your chosen deck height.
 Thus, you use fewer pads, save money, and the best building-economy is achieved.